Life Insurance with an Arrhythmia.

-And while at first glance, most of these symptoms may not appear too serious, it’s important to understand that there are some very serious consequences that can arise with individuals who leave their condition untreated.
-Consequences such as an increased risk of a heart attack and/or stroke which can lead to death.
+And while most of these symptoms may not appear too serious at first glance, it’s important to understand that some serious consequences can arise with individuals who leave their condition untreated.
+Consequences such as an increased risk of a heart attack and/or stroke, which can lead to death.

 What kind of information will the insurance companies ask me or be interested in?

 Common questions you’ll likely be asked may include:

 - When were you first diagnosed with Arrhythmia?